jonnyarnold/learning-ruby/2-GuessTheNumber.md

 end
 ```

-When you have typed it in, press the *Play* button.
+When you have typed it in, press the *Run* button.

 1. It should ask you to guess the secret number.
 2. Enter a number in the blue box and press `Enter`.
 3. If you get the secret number, you should see *Well done!*.
 If you didn't, you will see *Sorry, wrong!*.
-4. Press the *Play* button to play again!
+4. Press the *Run* button to play again!

 After you have played the game a few times, try to work out what each line in the code does.
 The answers are below: